Your doctor may suspect lupus nephritis if you:

 Diagnostic tests for lupus nephritis at Mayo Clinic include:

 - Renal function testing.
 Mayo nephrologists use a variety of tests, including blood tests and 24-hour urine collection, to accurately measure your kidney function.
 Iothalamate clearance testing, which uses a special contrast agent to track how well your kidneys are filtering, may be done if traditional tests don't provide clear measurement of your kidney function.
-Mayo Clinic is one of the few centers to specialize in iothalamate clearance testing using a dedicated renal pathology laboratory.
+Mayo Clinic is one of the few centers to specialize in iothalamate clearance testing.

 - Kidney biopsy.
-Biopsy is the gold-standard test to confirm the diagnosis of many kidney diseases, including lupus nephritis.
+Biopsy — where your doctor removes a small portion of kidney tissue for lab analysis — is the gold-standard test to confirm the diagnosis of many kidney diseases, including lupus nephritis.
 It can also help determine the severity of the disease.
-Because of the large number of people treated for kidney diseases, Mayo Clinic specialists are very experienced with the kidney biopsy procedure.
-Having a biopsy performed at Mayo Clinic ensures that it will be done by those with a great deal of experience and an outstanding track record for safety.
+Because of the large number of people treated for kidney diseases, Mayo Clinic has a dedicated Renal Pathology Laboratory.
+Having a biopsy performed at Mayo Clinic ensures that it will be done by specialists with a great deal of experience and an outstanding track record for safety.